techno-user314/suntide/README.md

 3. Download this repository.

 ## Using the Program
 To use the program, simply run main.py with a Python 3.11+ interperator.
-A terminal will open, and the user will asked if they want data for the current year, or next year.
+A terminal will open, and the you will be asked if you want data for the current year, or next year.
 Type either 'this' or 'next' and press ENTER.
-The program will then compile the spreadsheets.
+The program will then compile the spreadsheets automatically.
 > [!TIP]
 > Be aware that there are a couple other settings, defined as constants in main.py.
 Different locations can be selected as the source of the data by changing these:
 > - Sun Location - The location to use to generate sunrise and sunset times in latitude/longitude coordinates.
 If this is changed, the timezone variable must change to match where the coordinates are pointing to.